search icon

 When registering a trademark, it’s important to understand the concept of trademark classes.
 If your name is used for more than one type of goods or services, you may need to register it in multiple classes.
 Each class represents a category of goods or services, and registering in multiple classes requires additional fees.

 The USPTO charges a flat fee of $250.00 for a TEAS Plus application or $350.00 for a TEAS Standard initial application per class of goods or services.
 These filing fees are non-refundable, so it’s essential to ensure your application is accurate and follows all applicable rules to avoid unnecessary costs.
+Understanding the costs involved in the trademark application process is essential for budgeting and planning.

-The entire process for a federal registration is pretty lengthy, even if everything goes well after meeting the minimum filing requirements.
+The entire process for federal trademark applications is pretty lengthy, even if everything goes well after meeting the minimum filing requirements.
 For example, in some cases where your name is very distinctive and your case fits neatly into a valid trademark, you can easily send a specimen showing that the name is in use.
 In such a straightforward case, your registration may go through without a hitch, and you would receive a registration in approximately 12 to 18 months.
 Then, in most cases, you would be protected against anyone in the United States using your product or service name on a similar product.

 Unfortunately, it’s not always the case that your application for trademark registration goes through quite this easily.
 Often, when the examining attorney reviews an application, they may ask for more information, such as a rewrite of your statement of use.
 They might ask for a different sample of your mark instead, or someone might object to your mark.
 These sorts of cases can take much longer.